rubyonracetracks/tutorial-rails-rubymn2/04-01-forhire_model.md

     assert_not @for_hire.valid?
   end

-  test 'blurb should be no more than 4095 characters long' do
+  test 'blurb should be too long' do
     @for_hire.blurb = 'a' * 4096
     assert_not @for_hire.valid?
     @for_hire.blurb = 'a' * 4095